-Someone recently wrote to us, "I'm interested in the idea [of Bonusly], but the bonus amounts seem trivial ($10, $20).
+Someone recently wrote to the Bonusly team, stating: "I'm interested in the idea [of Bonusly], but the bonus amounts seem trivial ($10, $20).
 This could seem more insulting than positive.
 When you can't even buy lunch with your ‘bonus’, what's the point of working?"

 To get to the answer, let’s unpack the central assumption of the above question: that these small bonuses are the entirety of your compensation.
 This assumption is false.
-Small bonuses are given on top of salary, benefits, vacation, and and other common forms of compensation.
-If all you get for your hard work is a $10 "bonus," you should quit immediately and report your employer for violating minimum wage laws.
+Small bonuses are given on top of salary, benefits, vacation, and other common forms of compensation.
+If all you get for your hard work is a $10 "bonus," you should find another employer that actually values its employees.

 This thought experiment hints at the complex reasons behind why we work, and what conditions are conducive to having employees who love their jobs.